-For Officer of Administration job classifications, the original performance evaluation shall be maintained in the employee's personnel file.

-For Classified employees (represented), the original performance evaluation shall be sent to the UO Office of Human Resources.

-Upon separation from the University, any/all personnel records maintained at the Police Department will be given to Finance & Administration Shared Services, who will maintain these records in accordance with the UO Records Retention Schedule.
-A copy will be given to the employee and a copy will be forwarded to the UO Office of Human Resources.
+The original performance evaluation shall be maintained in the employee's personnel file in the office of the Chief of Police for the tenure of the employee's employment.
+A copy will be given to the employee and a copy will be forwarded to University UO Office of Human Resources.